Dendyman/SMK_learning/Guided_Script_EN/README.md

 # Step 9 «Building the app: processing logic of the second page -- "upload to system" button»:

-Select the "Upload to system" button and open the button's logic panel.
+Select the "**Upload to system**" button and open the button's logic panel.
 Next, add the following elements to the panel:

-- MEDIA: Convert file to base64 (to serialize the photo into a text sequence and save it as a BLOB in the database field)
+- **MEDIA: Convert file to base64** (to serialize the photo into a text sequence and save it as a BLOB in the database field)
-- VIEW: Show spinner (to freeze the screen while the converter and database upload process is running)
+- **VIEW: Show spinner** (to freeze the screen while the converter and database upload process is running)
-- VIEW: Show spinner (to unfreeze the screen in the case of success or error)
+- **VIEW: Show spinner** (to unfreeze the screen in the case of success or error)
-- DATA: Create record (to pass image parameters to the API and save them in the database)
+- **DATA: Create record** (to pass image parameters to the API and save them in the database)
-- DIALOG: Alert (to display messages about the success or failure of the process)
+- **DIALOG: Alert** (to display messages about the success or failure of the process)

 Connect them as shown in the image: